My experience taking part in research: Annabella

 How were you put in touch with the researchers?

-What happened on your first visit?
+What happened at your appointment?

-There were lots of other tests.
+Then there were lots of other tests.
 In one of them, I had to climb up and down some raised steps in order to check the muscle power in my legs.
 Another test involved having electrodes placed on different parts of my body, including my head, feet and legs, and then I had to walk over a particular part of the floor wearing special clothing.
 I had to laugh because the researcher had given me some shorts to wear that were far too big for me!
 When I walked across the floor, I was able to see a computer-generated, 3D figure of me on the screen – it was fascinating!

 Did you find out anything new about your health as a result of taking part?

 I was really pleased to be told straight away that the feeling and sensation in my feet was good and that it hadn’t been affected by my diabetes.
-A few months later, I spoke with the researcher who confirmed that results from all the other tests were fine too, this put my mind at rest.
+A few months later, I spoke with the researcher who confirmed that results from all the other tests were fine too, this really put my mind at rest.

 Is there anything else you’d like to tell us?

 I really enjoyed taking part in this study; it was fun as it was so interactive.
 I think it’s a great idea that people are able to take part in things like this.
+I’d definitely take part in something like this again.

 Share